Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Highly Connected Odd Dimensional Manifolds

 \section{Cobordism Categories of Highly Connected Odd Dimensional Manifolds}

-In this section we give a short exposition of the overall strategy of \cite{GRW 14} and briefly explain its failure in odd dimensions.
-In particular, we study the relationship between the stabilized diffeomorphism group, the monoid $\mathcal M_{2n+1}$ from the introduction and the cobordism category, which are analogous to the even dimensional situation, except for complications introduced by \ref{proposition: countable generation of monoid}, which will be analyzed in detail elsewhere.
+In this section we collect the relevant parts of \cite{GRW 14} that still hold true in the odd dimensional setting and briefly explain the failure of the key statement.
+In particular, we give the relationship between the stabilized diffeomorphism group, the monoid $\mathcal M_{2n+1}$ from the introduction and the cobordism category, which are entirely analogous to the even dimensional, non-highly connected situation.